josephquismorio/spotisampled/README.md

 # whosampled
-creates new playlist of samples used by tracks in a given spotify playlist using web scrape from whosampled. an extension of my previous beginner spotipy project [playlist-data](https://github.com/josephquismorio/playlist-data) and build upon cpease00's [spotify-samples](https://github.com/cpease00/Spotify-Samples) repo.
+a program that creates a new playlist of samples used by tracks in a given spotify playlist using data from a beautifulsoup-facilitated web scrape from whosampled. an extension of my previous beginner spotipy project [playlist-data](https://github.com/josephquismorio/playlist-data) and build upon cpease00's [spotify-samples](https://github.com/cpease00/Spotify-Samples) repo.

-## requirements
+## prior requirements
 this program requires the **requests**, **spotipy** and **beautifulsoup** libraries.

 download the requests library using the command line: